cbuijs/unbound-dns-firewall/README.md

 # unbound-dns-firewall
 DNS-Firewall Python script for <a href="http://unbound.net/">UNBOUND</a>

-Little blurp to facility DNS filtering using UNBOUND and it's <a href="https://www.unbound.net/documentation/pythonmod/">python-module</a> facility.
+Little blurp to facilitate DNS filtering using UNBOUND and it's <a href="https://www.unbound.net/documentation/pythonmod/">python-module</a> facility.
 Scales very well and is very fast.
 Might work well as alternative to <a href="https://www.isc.org/rpz/">RPZ</a> or <a href="http://www.thekelleys.org.uk/dnsmasq/doc.html">DNSMasq</a> <a href="https://github.com/StevenBlack/hosts">HOSTS</a> combo.

 All of this began when I started to search for an alternative for using UNBOUND's "local-zone/data" which doesn't scale very well with large lists and trashes memory.
 I also wanted to stay on UNBOUND for my DNS resolution purposes.
 I tripped over a <a href="https://github.com/ohitz/unbound-domainfilter">Python script</a> by <a href="https://github.com/ohitz">Oliver Hitz</a>, started to test it, optimized it, added regexp feature and some more informative logging.